jricardooliveira/redis-document-data-search/README.md

-# Redis Document Data Search (Go)
+# Valkey Document Data Search (Go)

-This project provides a Go-based CLI and API for generating, storing, indexing, and searching synthetic customer and event data in Redis using RedisJSON and RediSearch.
+This project provides a Go-based CLI and API for generating, storing, indexing, and searching synthetic customer and event data in Valkey (the open-source Redis fork—yes, I'm on team fork, but Redis folks are cool too!) using ValkeyJSON and ValkeySearch modules.

 ## Features
 - Generate random customer and event data
-- Store data in Redis as JSON documents
+- Store data in Valkey as JSON documents
-- Create RediSearch indexes for fast querying
+- Create ValkeySearch indexes for fast querying
 - Search for customers/events by identifiers
 - Print random customer/event JSON for testing
 - REST API and CLI interface

 ## Prerequisites
 - Go 1.18+
-- Redis server with RedisJSON and RediSearch modules enabled
+- Valkey server with ValkeyJSON and ValkeySearch modules enabled (Redis also works, but hey, forks are spicy!)

 ## Project Structure
 - `cmd/cli/main.go` — CLI entry point
 - `cmd/api/main.go` — API server entry point
 - `internal/faker/` — Random data generation library
-- `internal/redisutil/` — Redis and RediSearch utilities
+- `internal/valkeyutil/` — Valkey and ValkeySearch utilities

 ---